ow-mods/owml/Readme.md

 OWML does the following:
 1. Patches the game to make it call the mod loader.
 2. Starts the game.
-3. The mod loader loads and initializes installed mods.
+3. The mod loader aloads and initializes installed mods.

 ## Installation